 - Cottonseed oil

-Trans fats, the worst fats of all should be avoided at all cost.
+Trans fats, the worst fats of all, should be avoided at all costs.
 These fats are often added to foods through a process of hydrogenation and are so chemical-laden that they can barely pass as food, in my opinion.
-Trans fats are typically found in highly-processed fatty foods such as crackers, cakes, donuts, pastries and nut butters.
+Trans fats are typically found in highly-processed fatty foods such as crackers, cakes, donuts, pastries and processed nut butters.
 Trans fats are detrimental to your health and a study in the New England Journal of Medicine reported that each 2 percent increase in calories consumed from trans fats nearly doubled the risk of coronary heart disease.